WoW: A Wisdom of Wordsmiths ****Postponed to 2022****

-A Wisdom of Wordsmiths, St Catharine’s College, Cambridge, April 3rd, 2020
+A Wisdom of Wordsmiths, Ramsden Room, St Catharine’s College, Cambridge, April 3rd, 2020 ***POSTPONED to 2022****

-09.30-10.15 Keynote Talk: The Pre-History of Russian Literature in English Translation (Professor Rebecca Beasley, University of Oxford)
+09.30-10.15 Keynote Talk: The History of Russian Literature in English Translation (Rebecca Beasley, University of Oxford)

-10.15-11.15 Round Table on Promoting Russian Culture in the UK: Confirmed speakers include representatives from Pushkin House, English PEN, CRCEES (University of Glasgow), the Times Literary Supplement, BASEES, the Anglo-Russian Research Network, and the Great Britain-Russia Society.
+10.15-11.15 Round Table on Promoting Russian Culture in the UK: Confirmed speakers include representatives from Pushkin House, the Russian Institute of Translation (Institut Perevoda), the Russian State Memorial Museum of Lev Tolstoy, the Great British-Russia Society, and the Times Literary Supplement.

 11.30-12.30 Publishers’ Round Table: We ask publishers to give us their perspective on what readers want, how translation publishing is likely to develop, what can be published today and what can’t, and how to write the perfect pitch.
-Confirmed speakers include representatives from Dedalus Books, Glagoslav Publishers, and AST Press (Moscow).
+Confirmed speakers include representatives from Glagoslav Publishers, Dedalus Books, AST Press (Moscow), Read Russia, and Foyles.

 12.30-1.30 Lunch (St Catharine’s College Dining Hall)